Brother CS7000X Review & How it Compares vs the CS7000i

 I think this is arguably one of the best Brother sewing machines for beginners, and I think most Brother CS7000X reviews will agree.

-It comes with directions for threading imprinted on the machine, it has built-in recommendations for the best presser foot to use for your sewing project, and it even has error codes that show up on the LCD screen that help prevent beginner mistakes.
+The CS7000X comes with directions for threading imprinted on the machine, it has built-in recommendations for the best presser foot to use for your sewing project, and it even has error codes that show up on the LCD screen that help prevent beginner mistakes.

 My worst oversight as a beginner was forgetting to put the presser foot down.

-Seems so simple to remember, but I’d just get so excited to start going that I’d forget.
 Luckily, my machine would remind me to put the foot down instead of letting me sew and ruin the stitches on that part of my project!

 What is the bobbin size for the Brother CS7000X?